patrickmichalina/fusebox-angular-universal-starter/README.md

 # start the Angular Universal server
 $ npm start

+# start the Angular Universal server w/ AOT build step
+$ npm run start.aot
+# can also be called passing the parameter --aot
+# npm start --aot

 # start the application in Client only mode (not server driven), with HMR enabled
 $ npm run start.spa